Quadrupole-conserving dynamics in the non-commutative plane: Symmetry

 Note that in this paper, we will always use $ab$ indices to denote particles, while $x_{a,i}=(x_a,y_a)$ will be used to denote the two-component position vector of a single particle, with $ij$ indices used to denote spatial directions.

-We consider Hamiltonian dynamical systems with a symmetry group $G$ consisting of canonical transformations (symplectomorphisms) generated by the following six elements: It is straightforward to check that these 6 conserved quantities span a closed Lie algebra, whose non-trivial commutators (Poisson brackets) are:
+We consider Hamiltonian dynamical systems with a symmetry group $G$ consisting of canonical transformations (symplectomorphisms) generated by the following six elements: An intuitive understanding of each of these symmetry generators is presented in Figure \ref{fig:symmetrygenerators}.
+In more detail, let us analyze what this symmetry amounts to.
+It is straightforward to check that these 6 conserved quantities span a closed Lie algebra, whose non-trivial commutators (Poisson brackets) are:

 As in \eqref{eq:intro_multipole}, we can understand this as a kind of quadrupolar algebra on the non-commutative plane.
 We will shortly justify that this algebra is very special.

 Let us deduce the canonical transformations generated by these 6 conserved quantities.
 Recall that the symplectic form allows us to uniquely associate every function $f$ with a vector field $X_f$ (a standard but, for us, unfortunate notation) by: